Free MCP · on-device · nothing uploaded

 Add it to your client

-Requires Node 18+.
-The server runs via npx — no separate install.
+Claude Desktop: one-click download, nothing else needed.
+Everything else: Node 18+, runs via npx — no separate install.

 {